-Set up resource centre for journalists in the Press Union of Liberia and provided training on use of computers and Internet for reporting.
+Set up resource center for journalists in the Press Union of Liberia and provided training on use of computers and Internet for reporting.

 Coordinated and monitored European Commission funded Internet capacity-building project for ten Nigerian human rights groups based in Lagos, Port Harcourt, Enugu, Abuja and Kaduna.

-Assisted rural non-profit information centre in Moramanga, Madagascar to develop a strategy for joining the Internet and utilising it to serve the village community and environs.
+Assisted rural non-profit information center in Moramanga, Madagascar to develop a strategy for joining the Internet and utilizing it to serve the village community and environs.

-Provided Internet strategy consulting for international organisations and NGOs.
+Provided Internet strategy consulting for international organizations, including:

-Investigated viability of computer network for news agencies in West Africa and ntroduced Cotonou staff to the Internet.
+Investigated viability of computer network for news agencies in West Africa and introduced Cotonou staff to the Internet.